Playdate with Destiny: Release

 Playdate with Destiny was first announced to the public on the show's official Instagram on February 27, 2020.
 It was revealed that the short would be shown in theaters in the United States prior to screenings of the film Onward, starting on March 6, 2020.

 It was released to the streaming service Disney+ on April 10, 2020.

 Followups

 The Simpsons episode "The Incredible Lightness of Being a Baby" has been described as "an extension" and "a sequel," featuring a reappearance of Hudson.

 A further short film featuring Maggie Simpson titled The Force Awakens from Its Nap released on Disney+ on May 4, 2021, Star Wars Day.
 It is the first of a series of shorts of The Simpsons, crossing over with other franchises on Disney+, throughout 2021.
+In 2023, another short film was released with Maggie Simpson celebrating Star Wars Day called Rogue Not Quite One.